cristaloleg/awesome-manifesto/README.md

   - that's obvious, hey
 - [ ] do not delete personal chats with inactive users
   - some chats contains interesting ideas
+- [ ] closed ticket must contain a link to the changes
+  - every change must be easy accessible and visible for others

 ### Permissions
 - [ ] Git, CI, SSH read-access to everything